rieckpil/progmot/content/post/writing-a-book-remotely.md

 We choose Leanpub as it's tech-friendly, easy-to-setup and great royalties.
 Leanpub is a self-publishing platform mostly focussing on tech books.

+The manuscript is backed by a private GitHub repository.

+Leanpub allows creating preview versions of the eBook that we heavily used to see a rendered version of our recent changes.

 To gain some traction and to see if there's interest in such a book, we started with a basic landing page and collecting email addresses for a mailing list.

 On the XY of November 2020, we released the first manuscript.
 From this day forward it took us approximately two months for the next revision to be published.

 The final release was on August 2021.
-At the end we did some final checks for consistency, wording, and typos which took a little bit longer.
+At the end we did some final checks for consistency, wording, and typos which took a little longer.

+To make the final release (version 1.0, there's no final release ever), we organized a release party and invited both the existing eBook readers as well as other interested persons from our audience.

+We talked about the sample application, the way we deploy the application, how we wrote the book, gave a feature demo and hit the release button on Leanpub together.

+The recording of this release party is [available on YouTube](https://www.youtube.com/watch?v=oaWEKvVXucU).

+## Tips

-Made a lot of fun, learned a ton about AWS, met and get to know great and knowledgeable people
+Made a lot of fun, learned a ton about AWS, met and get to know great and knowledgeable people.

-Iterative approach, collect emails from interested
+Iterative approach, collect emails from interested people.

 Meeting schedules, continuous sprints, peer review

+We were using a Trello board for our task planning.
+We grouped our tasked in columns like: marketing, backlog, in progress, in verify, done.

+This helped us keep an overview of what is currently in progress and what still needs to be done.

+AWS sponsored us some gift vouchers so that we could run the infrastructure (almost) for free.

+We could even sponsor a two-part article on the AWS Open Source blog to gain some traction for our project.

 basic landing page